Evannessa/Wiki-Public/_notes/Campaign Data/clans/Ruto/Ester.md

 #wip

-Traits: Contemplative, artistic, laconic, Versatile, Cooperative, Perceptive, and Abstract
+Traits: Contemplative, artistic, laconic, Versatile, Cooperative, Perceptive, and Investigative

 It's often joked among the Ruto clan that Ester is her brother [[Slyvain]]'s 'real' twin, in reference to how calm and quiet the two both are.